VCauthon/Summary-Docker/src/docs/6-swarm.md

 ##### Checking if the service works

 If we look back, exercise 2 created a web page.
-This means that the web-fe service created in the swarm is a web page.
+This means that the `web-fe` service is a web page.
 We will be able to access it from the browser if we launch the request to one of the IPs of the virtual machines in multipass.

 - ![image](./static/7-swarm/accessing-web-fe.png)